TerexitariusStomp/Mutiraon/frontendnew/README.md

 ## 🌍 Environmental Impact

-By using OGUSD, you're supporting real environmental conservation efforts.
+By using ONEDOLLAR, you're supporting real environmental conservation efforts.
 Each token represents verified environmental projects that contribute to:

 - Amazon rainforest protection
 - Biodiversity conservation